 - Charcoal extractor: easy to install on an existing opening, this type of extractor effectively removes odors thanks to its activated filter.

-The ideal is a balanced system, with a fresh air inlet and an exhaust to promote circulation.
+The ideal is a balanced system, with a fresh air intake and an extractor to promote circulation.

 6. Complete cleaning: ritualize the cleanliness of your dry toilets